radicle-dev/radicle-registry/README.md

 Running the node
 ----------------

-At the moment the node can be run only in development mode with the development chain specification.
+The node can be run in development mode or with a specified chain.
+Currently, only the `devnet` chain is available.

+For more information use the `--help` flag.

+### Dev Mode

+In development mode the node runs an isolated network with only the node as an Aura validator and block producer.

 ~~~
 radicle-registry-node --dev
 ~~~

-This runs an isolated node with who is the single Aura validator and block producer.

 To reset the chain state and start fresh run